-Miami Reckless Driving Attorneys
+Miami Reckless Driving Lawyer

 The term “reckless driving” refers to the act of driving without regard for others’ safety.
 Drivers have the responsibility to follow traffic laws, such as speed limits and signals regulating traffic flow, for their own safety as well as the safety of other drivers, passengers, and pedestrians.
 When a driver fails to obey the posted traffic laws, he or she is negligent.
 When a driver goes beyond negligent and drives with a willful, wanton disregard for others’ safety, he or she is reckless.

 Reckless driving is a criminal offense.
 If you are convicted of reckless driving, you can face criminal penalties that include incarceration, fines, and probation.
 You may also face the social penalties of having a criminal record, such as difficulty securing a job.
-If you are charged with reckless driving, fight your charge by working with our team of experienced Miami reckless driving attorneys.
+If you are charged with reckless driving, fight your charge by working with our team of experienced Miami reckless driving lawyers.

 What Constitutes Reckless Driving?